 Use rule sets to group code analysis rules

 When you configure code analysis in Visual Studio, you can choose from a list of built-in rule sets.
-A rule set applies to a project, and is a grouping of code analysis rules that identify targeted issues and specific conditions for that project.
-For example, you can apply a rule set that is designed to scan code for publicly available APIs, or just the minimum recommended rules.
-You can also apply a rule set that includes all the rules.
+A rule set is a grouping of code analysis rules that identify targeted issues and specific conditions for that project.
+For example, you can apply a rule set that's designed to scan code for publicly available APIs.
+You can also apply a rule set that includes all the available rules.

 Rule set format

 A rule set is specified in XML format in a .ruleset file.
 Rules, which consist of an ID and an action, are grouped by analyzer ID and namespace in the file.

 The contents of a .ruleset file looks similar to this XML: